 With this simple setup our server has all the information to add the signature to your PDF.
 The next step is activating the signature whenever you create a PDF report.
 You can do this in 2 ways:

-- In the print server script, instead of using
+- In the print server script, instead

 you would use